jhildenbiddle/canvas-size/README.md

 Browsers that support [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) and [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas/OffscreenCanvas) can set `useWorker:true` to have canvas tests performed asynchronously on a separate thread.
 This can prevent the browser from becoming unresponsive while testing on the browser's main thread.
 Browser without support for web workers and OffscreenCanvas will ignore this option and perform tests synchronously as described above.

 Unfortunately, at this time [browser support for OffscreenCanvas](https://caniuse.com/#feat=offscreencanvas) is limited.
 In addition, canvas tests that fail immediately on the main thread can take significantly more time using the OffscreenCanvas API (most likely a bug during these early days of OffscreenCanvas support).
-As a result, the `useWorker` option can improve application performance by reducing the workload on the main browser thread, but doing so will result in longer test times.
+As a result, the `useWorker` option can improve application performance by reducing the workload on the main browser thread, but doing so will result in longer test times if/when tests fail.

+Note that if `useWorker` is `true` and the current browser does not support web workers and OffscreenCanvas, tests will be done on the main thread.

 ```javascript
 canvasSize.maxArea({